-School's nearly over and that means festival season is upon us.
-Each weekend from May to October, dozens of festivals take place throughout Ohio.
+Each weekend from May to October, dozens of festivals and fairs take place throughout Ohio.
 Many of these events include rides for the kiddies.
 As a parent, I'm sure I'm not alone in my skepticism of their safety.
 Is a ride that was in Cleveland yesterday and put up in Toledo over-night really safe?

 A 2005 report by the Consumer Product Safety Commission tracked pediatric injuries involving all amusement rides (permanent and temporary) that were treated in U.S. emergency departments.
 The study's authors noted that an improved national system for monitoring injuries involving amusement rides is needed.